astex/needs/README.md

 No Need
 -------

-There is a special `Need` included which is always met.
+There is a special `Need` which is always met.
 This is useful as a default when some need must be used.
 For example:

 ```python
 from needs import no_need